-At the end of each year, the Government of the Republic of Croatia drafts a proposal for the State Budget for the next year and discuss thereof at the Croatian Parliament.
-Once the Croatian Parliament adopts the State Budget, the Croatian Government can use it.
-The State Budget contains a line of the ministry responsible for youth of a budget item relating to the implementation of youth policy.
+At the end of each year, the Government of the Republic of Croatia drafts a proposal for the state budget for the next year which is discussed at the Croatian Parliament.
+Once the Croatian Parliament adopts the state budget, the Croatian Government can use it.
+The state budget contains a line of the ministry responsible for youth and a budget item relating to the implementation of youth policy.

-Other ministries responsible for the implementation of certain measures from the National Youth Program do not have special line items for the implementation of these measures, but the funds are in budgetary positions that are specific to their competence.
+Other ministries responsible for the implementation of certain measures from the National Youth Programme do not have special line items for the implementation of these measures, but the funds are in budgetary positions that are specific to their competence.

-Financial resources for the implementation of the National Youth Program are ensured not only from the State Budget but also those provided on the basis of the Decree on the criteria for defining beneficiaries and ways of allocation of a portion of proceeds from games of chance.
-The Government of the Republic of Croatia shall adopt the Decree at the beginning of each year for the current year.
+Financial resources for the implementation of the National Youth Programme come not only from the state budget but also those provided on the basis of the decree on the criteria for defining beneficiaries and ways of allocation of a portion of proceeds from the state lottery funds.